uidaholib/collectionbuilder-cdm-template/pages/about.md

 ## About Special Collections

-Head Librarian M. Belle Sweet first brought up the notion of a 'special collection' in September 1933, when in a letter she designated part of an old, unused elevator shaft that had been shelved and made into a small room.
-She saw the need to protect from environmental injury but also theft any books deemed rare, valuable, unique, or for any reason should be treated with care.
+Head Librarian M. Belle Sweet first brought up the notion of a 'special collection' in September 1933, when in a letter she designated part of an old, unused elevator shaft that had been made into a small room with shelves.
+She saw the need to protect from environmental injury and theft any books that were deemed rare, valuable, unique, or for any reason should be treated with care.

 <div class="text-center">
 <figure class="figure">